alexzhangs/shadowsocks-manager/README.md

     Add the Shadowsocks server as a Node of shadowsocks-manager from web admin console: `Home › Shadowsocks › Shadowsocks Nodes`.

+    For the field `Private IP`, use the IP address abtained from the previous step.
+    For the field `Interface` for the Shadowsocks manager, choose `Private`.

 1. Create users(ports) and assign Shadowsocks Node